Daughter of last resident Hecla lighthouse keeper reflects on its history

 Its origin dates back to 1898, when the first lighthouse was built, equipped with a foghorn and kerosene lamp operated manually by a lighthouse keeper who lived next door.
 A second, taller lighthouse was added 30 years later.

-Charlynne lived in a small house without electricity, built on the shore of the lake with her four siblings.
+Charlynne lived in the small keeper's house without electricity, built on the shore of the lake with her four siblings.

 There were many nights where she says her father would ride on his boat into difficult conditions, and her family never knew if he was coming back alive.